Federated Ensemble-Directed Offline Reinforcement Learning: Experimental Evaluation

 \section{Experimental Evaluation}

 We conduct experiments to answer three broad questions: \textbf{(i) Comparative Performance:} How does FEDORA perform compared to other approaches with client data generated by heterogeneous behavior policies?, \textbf{(ii) Sensitivity to client updates and data quality:} How does the performance depend on the number of local gradient steps at clients, the randomness in the available number of agents for federation, and the quality of the data at the clients?, and \textbf{(iii) Ablation:} How does the performance depend on the different components of FEDORA?
+We implement FEDORA over the Flower federated learning platform \citep{beutel2020flower} which supports learning across devices.
+We also provide a simulation setup that can be executed on a single machine (See Appendix \ref{apdx:setup}).